Guillaume Lebedel · · 9 min MCP: What's Working, What's Broken, and What Comes Next (what a year in production has taught us)

-In November 2024, Anthropic open-sourced something called the Model Context Protocol.
-A year later, it's the de-facto standard for connecting AI models to external tools: 97 million monthly SDK downloads, 10,000+ active servers, adoption by OpenAI, Microsoft, and Google.
+In November 2024, Anthropic open-sourced the Model Context Protocol.
+Within a year, it became the standard for connecting AI models to external tools: 97 million monthly SDK downloads, 10,000+ active servers, and adoption by OpenAI, Microsoft, and Google.

 The Evolution of Model Context Protocol